 Incentives for event planners

-Malaysia Convention & Exhibition Bureau (MyCEB), together with Setia SPICE, SCCC and a number of industry partners, recently launched the ‘Meet in Malaysia' campaign.
-This encompasses two simultaneous initiatives: Let’s Meet Locally, which includes
+& Exhibition Bureau (MyCEB), together with Setia SPICE, SCCC and a number of industry partners, recently launched the ‘Meet in Malaysia' campaign.
+This encompasses two simultaneous initiatives: Let’s Meet Locally, which includes competitive packages

-Tomorrow initiative will assist local industry players to prepare for the future of international events, and will come into effect when the country's international border reopens.
-On top of this, MyCEB rolled out additional packages: the Tactical
+will assist local industry players to prepare for the future of international events, and will come into effect when the country's international border reopens.
+On top of this, MyCEB rolled out additional packages: the Tactical Malaysia Twin Deal

 Check out these videos highlighting the safety measures in place at Setia City Convention Centre & Setia SPICE Convention Centre to ensure the safety of your attendees at your next event.